-- The employee attempts to tamper with the specimen at the collection site. - The specimen temperature is outside the acceptable range. - The specimen shows signs of adulteration. - A substitution or adulteration device is discovered by the collector prior to the initial collection. - A medical review officer orders the direct observation. - The test is part of a follow-up or return-to-duty situation.
+- A substitution or adulteration device is discovered by the collector prior to the initial collection. - A medical review officer orders the direct observation. - The test is part of a follow-up or return-to-duty situation.

 If an employee refuses to permit any part of the direct observation procedure, this is considered a refusal to submit to a test and may lead to termination of employment.